solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_02_Introduction_to_Azure_resource_mgmt.md

 ### PowerShell Module

 The Azure portal and Windows PowerShell can be used for managing the Azure Database for MySQL.
-To get started with PowerShell, install the Azure PowerShell cmdlets for MySQL with the following PowerShell command:
+To get started with Azure PowerShell, install the [Azure PowerShell cmdlets](https://docs.microsoft.com/powershell/azure/?view=azps-7.3.0)  for MySQL with the following PowerShell command:

 ```PowerShell
 Install-Module -Name Az.MySql